Ryan Boatright: Junior year

 On April 26, 2013, Boatright opted to return to the team for his junior year along with teammates Shabazz Napier and DeAndre Daniels.
 Boatright played 39 of UConn's 40 games, starting 38 of them, averaging 12.1 points, 3.4 assists, 1.6 steals and a career-best 3.5 rebounds.
 He averaged 13.5 points and 5.0 rebounds in the Final Four and was named to the All-Final Four team.
-He was one of four Huskies to average double-digit point totals in the inaugural American Athletic Conference Tournament.
-Boatright scored in double-figures in 27 of 39 games and in all six of UConn's NCAA Tournament games.
+He was one of four Huskies to average double-digit point totals in the inaugural American Athletic Conference tournament.
+Boatright scored in double-figures in 27 of 39 games and in all six of UConn's NCAA tournament games.
 He was second on the team this year with 61 steals, which were the most ever for him in a season.

 Boatright's defense was a key factor in the Huskies' drive to the 2014 Final Four.
 He was named to the 2014 All-Final Four team and UConn won the national championship.

 Senior year

 Upon the preseason of the 2014–15 season, Boatright was named the preseason All-American Athletic Conference player of the year and was selected to the preseason first team.
 Boatright was a unanimous first-team All-American Athletic Conference team selection in 2015.
-He hit a game winning three against Cincinnati in the AAC Tournament quarter-finals as time expired to win the game 57–54.